Loading Zone Pilot Project

 Our goal is to ensure these loading zones are being used as intended; requiring plate registration will encourage users to comply with the posted time restriction allowing more Calgarians to conveniently access these spaces.

-The CPA has been working closely with businesses and BIA’s/BRZ’s in the development and debut of the program to ensure it’s a fit for each community, and we’ll continue to assess and engage with Calgarians as it progresses.
+The CPA has been working closely with businesses and BIA’s/BRZ’s in the development of the program to ensure it’s a fit for each community, and we’ll continue to assess and engage with Calgarians as it progresses.

 Frequently Asked Questions